ayys/musu/README.md

 ...
 ```

-each directory name matches an animation state defined in `xpet.h`.
+each directory name matches an animation state defined in `musu.h`.
 frames are loaded in numeric order (`0.xpm`, `1.xpm`, ...) until no more are found